ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_PART_KEY_COLUMNS\_

-SYS_PART_KEY_COLUMNS\_ describes the partitioning key columns for the partitioned objects
+This meta table shows information about the partitioning key columns for the partitioned objects

 | Column name      | Type    | Description                                                  |
 | ---------------- | ------- | ------------------------------------------------------------ |